bxparks/AceCRC/README.md

 other two (CRC-16-CCITT and CRC32) are able to distinguish strings of zeroes of different lengths.
 In terms of flash size and performance, the CRC-8 algorithm is not all that much faster than the CRC-16-CCITT, even on 8-bit processors.
-For these reasons, the CRc-8 algorithm is not recommended, unless you are really strapped for flash bytes.
+For these reasons, the CRC-8 algorithm is not recommended, unless you are really strapped for flash bytes.

+The CRC-16-CCITT was selected for this library over the CRC-16 algorithm because CRC-16 suffers the same problem as CRC-8 with regards to arrays of zeros of different lengths.
+The CRC-16-CCITT uses a non-zero XOR-input which allows it to distinguish different lengths of zeros.

 Between the CRC-16-CCITT and CRC-32 algorithms, if we look at the `_nibble` variants, there is very little difference in flash size and CPU speed, even on 8-bit processors.
 On 32-bit processors, the CRC-32 is actually faster.
-The CRC-32 will be able to detected far more errors than the CRC-16-CCITT.
+The advantage of CRC-32 over CRC-16-CCITT is that 32 bits will be able to detected far more errors than 16 bits.

-Putting all these together, here are my recommended algorithms, in decreasing order of preference:
+Putting all these together, here are my recommended algorithms in decreasing order of preference:
 1. `crc32_nibble` in most situtations for a balance of flash size (~200 bytes) and speed